 What a wonderful start to the Women’s Australian Rules Football season.
-It’s been fortunate that the injury toll has been keep largely in check.
+It’s been fortunate that the injury toll has been keeping largely in check.
 There have been a few exceptions, namely:

 - Natalie Plane from Carlton with her high-grade ankle sprain